 Services Offered

-Emotional & Mental Health
+Emotional and Mental Health

-At Willamette Wellness Center, we understand that emotional health and mental health are deeply interconnected—and both can impact every aspect of life.
+At Willamette Wellness Center in Milwaukie, Oregon, we understand that emotional and mental health are deeply interconnected—and both can impact every aspect of life.
 Whether you’re experiencing anxiety, panic attacks, sleep issues, general stress, depression, suicidal thoughts, bipolar disorder, healing from PTSD, or navigating life as a neurodivergent person, our therapists are here to help.
-Our team is trained in advanced, evidence-based therapies and takes a compassionate, trauma-informed approach to care.
-Together, we’ll work to build understanding, develop coping strategies, and support long-term healing so that you can feel more balanced, connected, and empowered in your daily life.

-Anxiety in mental health terms refers to a persistent feeling of worry, fear, or unease that can interfere with daily functioning.
+Anxiety, in mental health terms, refers to a persistent feeling of worry, fear, or unease that can interfere with daily functioning.
 Common mental health diagnoses that include anxiety are Generalized Anxiety Disorder (GAD), Panic Disorder, Social Anxiety Disorder, Post–Traumatic Stress Disorder (PTSD), and specific phobias.
 Treatment for anxiety often includes Cognitive Behavioral Therapy (CBT), which helps individuals identify and challenge negative thought patterns.
 Eye Movement Desensitization and Reprocessing (EMDR) can be effective, particularly in cases where anxiety is linked to past trauma.
 Internal Family Systems (IFS) therapy focuses on understanding and healing different parts of the self that may contribute to anxious feelings.
 These therapies, combined with coping strategies and sometimes medication, can significantly improve outcomes for individuals struggling with anxiety.

 We Have Therapists Trained In This Area